alex-strobel/DPP-LabManual/Manuals/README.md

 ## Contribution and attribution

-If you created a manual or contributed to it in a substantail way, you are a contributor and the manual's content can and will be attributed to you (including all posssibly erroneous statements and inacccuracies).
-If you are able and willing to take responsibility for a manuals's content, list your name and contact info in the header of the document, with the following header format:
+If you created a manual or contributed to it in a substantial way, you are a contributor and the manual's content can and will be attributed to you (including all possibly erroneous statements and inaccuracies).
+If you are able and willing to take responsibility for a manual's content, list your name and contact info in the header of the document, with the following header format:

 ```
 # Document title